Search: Go

 Who should not receive influenza vaccine:

-• Infants younger than six months of age.
+• Infants younger than six months of age

-• Children younger than four years of age should not receive Fluvirin®1 (Chiron Corp.) because it has not been proven effective for them.
+• Children younger than four years of age should not receive Fluvirin�1 (Chiron Corp.) because it has not been proven effective for them.

-• People with a history of asthma or other reactive airway diseases should not be given LAIV.
+• People with a history of asthma or other reactive airway diseases should not be given LAIV because the safety of LAIV in people with a history of these problems has not been established.

 • People with chronic underlying medical conditions that may predispose them to severe influenza infections should also not be given LAIV.
 For these people, TIV is indicated.